 While travelling alone might involve stepping outside of your comfort zone – which can be daunting – the freedom and sense of independence that comes with it are often worth taking the leap for.

-If you want to find out more, check out our articles; 8 of the best destinations for solo travel, 8 ways to travel on a shoestring budget, and Singles holidays for over 50s – the best breaks for solo travellers.
+If you want to find out more, check out our articles: 8 of the best destinations for solo travel, 8 ways to travel on a shoestring budget, and The best breaks for solo travellers.
 Our guide to solo travel has plenty of helpful tips too.

 8. Boost your confidence and self-esteem